artsy/artsy.github.io/_posts/2016-11-14-JS-Glossary.md

 Both TypeScript and Flow offer a tool to provide external definitions for their libraries.
 For typescript that is [typings][typings] and for Flow, [flow-typed][flow-typed].
 These tools pull into your project definition files that tell TypeScript/Flow what each module's input/outputs are shaped like, and provides inline documentation for them.

 Flow-Typed is new, so it's not really got many definitions at all.
-Typings on the other hand has quite a lot, so in our React Native we use typings.
+Typings on the other hand has quite a lot, so in our React Native we use typings to get auto-complete for our libraries.

+---

+So that's my glossary, there's a lot of interesting projects out in the JS world.

+They have a term "[JavaScript fatigue][js-fat]" which represents the concept of the churn in choosing and learning from so many projects.
+This is very real, which is something we're taking into account.
+Given the amount of flexibility in the ecosystem, it's really easy to create anything you want.
+If I wanted to implement a simplified version of Swift's guard function for our JavaScript, I could probably do it in about 2 days using a Babel plugin, then we can opt-in on any project we want.

+This can make it easy to freeze and flip the table, but it also makes JavaScript a weird, kind of ideal, primordial soup where some _extremely_ interesting ideas come out.
+It's your job to use your smarts to decide which are the ideas which will evolve further, then help them stablize and mature.

 [search-bar]: https://github.com/artsy/emission/blob/c558323e4276699925b4edb3d448812005ae6b5d/lib/components/home/search_bar.js